- PhD, Anthropology, 2013-2018 Brandeis University, Waltham, MA

 Open Access copies of most of my publications can be found at: https://wellesley.academia.edu/HollyWalters

 Walters, Holly.
-Shaligram: Sacred Fossil Pilgrimage in the Nepal Himalayas.
-Manuscript Under Contract with Amsterdam University Press.
+Shaligram Pilgrimage in the Nepal Himalayas.
+(In Press).
+Amsterdam University Press.
 New Mobilities in Asia Ethnographic Series.
-2019.

 Walters, Holly and Hannah Gould.
 “Bad Buddhists, Good Robots: Techno-Salvationist Designs for Nirvana.”
 Journal of Global Buddhism, Special Issue on Bad Buddhism.
-In Press.
-October 2019.
+(In Press).

 Walters, Holly.
 “I Am Not This Body: Persons, Bodies, and Boundaries in Vaishnava Ritual Practice.”
 Sagar: A South Asia Research Journal.
 University of Texas at Austin.
 December 2018.